Express Entry Work Experience Requirement: 2026 Eligibility Rules

 Part-time work during studies: If you worked part-time in Canada while studying, this may not count for CEC.
 Verify with the specific program requirements.

-Before 2026, some Express Entry categories accepted only 6 months of qualifying work experience.
-IRCC has now standardized the requirement to 12 months across all programs and category-based draws.
-If you were planning your application based on the older 6-month rule, recalculate whether you currently meet the 12-month threshold within the last three years.
+Before 2026, some Express Entry category instructions accepted only 6 months of qualifying work experience.
+Current category-based rounds report a 12-month threshold within the last three years.
+If you were planning your application based on the older 6-month rule, recalculate whether you currently meet the current category requirement.

 This change most affects: